-The AT90S4433 provides two general purpose Timer/Counters - one 8-bit T/C and one 16-bit T/C. Timer/Counters0 and 1 have individual prescaling selection from the same 10-bit prescaling timer.
-These Timer/Counters can either be used as a Timer with an internal clock time base or as a counter with an external pin connection that triggers the counting.
+The AT90S8535 provides three general-purpose Timer/Counters - two 8-bit T/Cs and one 16-bit T/C. Timer/Counter2 can optionally be asynchronously clocked from an external oscillator.
+This oscillator is optimized for use with a 32.768 kHz watch crystal, enabling use of Timer/Counter2 as a Real-time Clock (RTC).
+Timer/Counters 0 and 1 have individual prescaling selection from the same 10-bit prescaling timer.
+Timer/Counter2 has its own prescaler.
+These Timer/Counters can either be used as a timer with an internal clock time base or as a counter with an external pin connection that triggers the counting.

-Timer/Counter Prescaler
+Timer/Counter Prescalers

-Figure 30.
+Figure 28.
 Prescaler for Timer/Counter0 and 1

-For Timer/Counters0 and 1, the four different prescaled selections are CK/8, CK/64, CK/256, and CK/1024, where CK is the Oscillator clock.
-For the two Timer/Counters0 and 1, external source and stop can also be selected as clock sources.
+For Timer/Counters 0 and 1, the four different prescaled selections are: CK/8, CK/64, CK/256 and CK/1024, where CK is the oscillator clock.
+For the two Timer/Counters 0 and 1, CK, external source and stop can also be selected as clock sources.